We follow the North Yorkshire RE Agreed Syllabus.

 - We hope to develop an understanding of and respect for others and achieve a level of critical awareness that helps the children to become builders and shapers in the future.

 Collective Worship in the school takes place in the context of whole school assemblies.
 These help to develop the spiritual, moral and cultural aspects of our pupils and promote Christian values and a caring ethos.
+They also allow for times of reflection and prayer.
 We have special links to St Mary’s Church in Roecliffe village where services like Harvest Festival and Christmas carols take place.
-We are fortunate to have a special relationship with Reverend Diane Westmoreland who has recently been appointed vicar for the local area.

 RE is a statutory requirement from Reception to Year Six.
 Parents have the right to withdraw their child from part or all of the RE lesson.